Home - Soup and Stew - Creamy Turkey Pumpkin Chili

 As a side note, did you know that most canned pumpkin is actually produced from a variety of hard winter squash that looks nothing like the perky orange ones decorating front stoops?

 Classic decorative jack o’ lanterns are often watery, stringy and not very delicious to eat, it turns out.
 That’s fine, though.
-This recipe, at the very least, is fantastic way to use up those cans of pumpkin puree.
+This recipe, at the very least, is fantastic way to use up those cans of pumpkin puree stashed in your cupboard.

 An overhead photo showing a gray pottery bowl filled with pumpkin white bean chili with ground turkey, along with a napkin and spoon on the side.